Continuing our Wild Turkey coverage, today we’ll be considering the distillery’s range of rye whiskeys.

 We’ll be starting with the 101 Rye.
 The label states that this was aged in #4 alligator char barrels.
 This particular bottle is labeled LL/HH, indicating a bottling date of August 2019.
 This is bottled at (you guessed it) 101 proof (50.5% ABV).
-I paid $45 for 1L, though a quick perusal of the world wide interwebs dot com shows this available as low as $20 for 750 ml, depending on your jurisdiction. ou can purchase this release via The Whisky Exchange for £32.75, or via Amazon for £27.95, or SharedPour have it for just $28.99 or for a liter sized bottle $49.99.
+I paid $45 for 1L, though a quick perusal of the world wide interwebs dot com shows this available as low as $20 for 750 ml, depending on your jurisdiction.
+You can purchase this release via The Whisky Exchange for £32.75, via Amazon for £27.95, or SharedPour have it for just $28.99 or for a liter sized bottle $49.99.

 Wild Turkey 101 Rye – Review

 Color: Pale yellow gold.